 ROU assets represent the Company's right to use an underlying asset for the lease term, and operating lease liabilities represent the Company's obligation to make payments arising from the lease.
 ROU assets are recognized at commencement date and consist of the present value of remaining lease payments over the lease term, initial direct costs and prepaid lease payments less any lease incentives.
-Operating lease liabilities are recognized at commencement date based on the present value of remaining lease payments over the lease term, when readily determinable, or its incremental borrowing rate based on the information available at commencement date to determine the present value of lease payments.
+Operating lease liabilities are recognized at commencement date based on the present value of remaining lease payments over the lease term, initial direct costs and prepaid lease payments less any lease incentives.
+Operating lease term.
+The Company uses the implicit rate, when readily determinable, or its incremental borrowing rate based on the information available at commencement date to determine the present value of lease payments.